leftfield-geospatial/homonim/README.rst

 Description
 -----------

-``homonim`` provides a command line interface and API for correcting remotely sensed imagery to surface reflectance.
+``homonim`` provides a command line interface and API for correcting remotely sensed imagery to approximate surface reflectance.
 It is a form of *spectral harmonisation*, that adjusts for spatially varying atmospheric and anisotropic (BRDF) effects, by fusion with satellite surface reflectance data.
 Manual reflectance measurements and target placements are not required.